abacusai/api-python/featurestore.md

 ### Python Functions

 To create a feature group backed by a Python function, we have first provide the source code for the function in a valid python file.
 In this example, we are using pandas functions in our function.
-We will run the code in a container which has a Python 3.8 environment with a of standard list of python libraries (specified here).
+We will run the code in a container which has a Python 3.8 environment with a of standard list of python libraries.
 ````python
 fg_code = '''
 import pandas as pd